influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/config-meta-nodes.md

 `usage.influxdata.com`.
 Each report includes a randomly-generated identifier, OS, architecture, InfluxDB version, and the number of databases, measurements, and unique series.
-Setting this option to `true` will disable reporting.
+To disable reporting, set this option to `true`.

 > **Note:** No data from user databases are ever transmitted.